acfr/RobustNeuralNetworks.jl/docs/src/examples/echo_ren.md

 ## 5. Optimise the model

 Now that we've defined the model, we can simulate the closed-loop system and optimise it to meet our design requirements.
-Let's write a function that computes the performance signal ``z`` and control inputs ``u`` with the echo state network as our augmenting system ``\mathcal{Q}``.
+We need a function that computes the performance signal ``z`` and control inputs ``u`` with the echo state network as our augmenting system ``\mathcal{Q}``.

 ```julia
 # Complete the closed-loop response and control inputs